 While some companies divest, others unite to create “better stories together.”
 When I ran my own MSP and consulting firm, I orchestrated a series of mergers and acquisitions.
 Sometimes this resulted in small businesses with fewer than 100 employees.
-Other times, I established large companies of about 750 employees.
+Other times, I established large companies with about 750 employees.
 I’ve learned a great deal since then, but man oh man, did I crash and burn the first couple of times.

 By the third time I assisted with an M&A, I had done a bit of research around the anatomy of a business transaction and had developed my own personal “framework.”
 This new methodology provided me with a better mental map of what I needed to do to facilitate a successful technology transition.

-Now that I’m at Pax8, my mission is to empower partners —like you— to help your clients execute on their endeavors.
+Now that I’m at Pax8, my mission is to empower partners —like you— to help your clients execute their endeavors.
 So, I’ve decided to share a high-level explanation of my framework so you too can build your own M&A blueprint.
 And maybe even become an M&A superhero.

 My methodology breaks things down into three key “master phases:”